-Students must complete and pass the online or workbook portion and have in possession proof of completion certificate to a mandatory ODFW field day.
+- Students must complete online course or workbook and bring proof of completion certificate to a mandatory ODFW field day.

 Below are links to the ODFW-approved online course vendors.
 Choose one of the courses below to get started and follow the vendors directions to complete the course.